tappi287/rf2_video_settings/ReadMe.md

 Easily manage the builtin <a href="https://github.com/TonyWhitley/rF2headlights">rf2 headlights<a/> functionality.
 Assign flashing headlights to any controller button and automatically start with headlights enabled and/or pit lane or speed limiter auto-flash.

+##### Advanced Settings
+Adjust settings not available in the game UI without hacking through json files.

 ### Requirements
  - M$ Windows >= 7 (only tested on 10)